NiziL/esnpy/README.md

 You can create your ESN with `esnpy.ESN`.
 The constructor need a `esnpy.ReservoirConfig` and an implementation of `esnpy.train.Trainer`.
 Then, simply call `fit` function passing some warm up and training data with the related targets.
-One trained, do predictions using `transform`.
+Once trained, do predictions using `transform`.

 ```python
 import esnpy